Local density of states study of a spin-orbit-coupling induced Mott insulator Sr$_2$IrO$_4$

 Lastly, the LDOS study on top of a defect (Fig.~\ref{fig3}e) shows how strongly the tip's electric field can change the density of states around $E_\mathrm{F}$ by building up in-gap states.
 It should be pointed out that, due to the dramatic difference in topography of this defect as we mentioned earlier, the STS measurement may not be simply reflecting the underlying LDOS, but it does serve as evidence for the in-gap states around them.
 Fig.~\ref{fig3}f shows the subtle variation in the measured spectra related to the tip-induced band bending, reinforcing the necessity of measuring with high junction resistances to reduce the perturbing electric field of the tip.

-In summary, we have presented the first atomic-scale study in $\mathrm{Sr_2IrO_4}$ with density of states measurement covering the entire Mott gap, which is 620 meV.
+In summary, we have presented a high quality atomic-scale study in $\mathrm{Sr_2IrO_4}$ with density of states measurement covering the entire Mott gap, which is 620 meV.
 The measurement of the occupied states has confirmed the overlap between LHB and quartet band.
-We conclude that $\mathrm{Sr_2IrO_4}$ is a Mott but not Slater insulator by comparing the gap size with the magnetic coupling energy, implying the stronger-than-expected el-el correlation in this 5d system.
-Furthermore, we suggest that additional source of Coulomb repulsion needs to be taken into account to qualitatively and quantitatively understand the 5d electron systems.
+We suggest that $\mathrm{Sr_2IrO_4}$ is a Mott but not Slater insulator after comparing the gap size with the magnetic coupling energy, implying the stronger-than-expected el-el correlation in this 5d system.
+Furthermore, we propose that additional source of Coulomb repulsion needs to be taken into account to model the 5d electron systems.
 Lastly, the junction dependence of the defects in the topography, combined with the LDOS results around them, indicate their profound impacts on the local electronic structure of this insulator.
-Our results strongly imply that in $\mathrm{Sr_2IrO_4}$ the three energy scales (SOC, U and W) are comparable to each other and that studies of the 5d electrons should put all of them on similar-footing.
+Our results imply that in $\mathrm{Sr_2IrO_4}$ the three energy scales (SOC, U and W) are comparable to each other and that studies of the 5d electrons should put all of them on similar-footing.